David Parker Ray

-David Parker Ray (November 6, 1939 – May 28, 2002), also known as the Toy-Box Killer, was an American kidnapper, torturer, serial rapist and suspected serial killer.
-Though no bodies were found, Ray was accused by his accomplices of killing several women, and was suspected by the police to have murdered as many as sixty women from Arizona and New Mexico while living in Elephant Butte, New Mexico, approximately seven miles north of Truth or Consequences.
+David Parker Ray (November 6, 1939 – May 28, 2002), also known as the Toy-Box Killer, was an American kidnapper, torturer, serial rapist, and suspected serial killer.
+Ray kidnapped, raped, and tortured an unknown number of women over many decades at his trailer in Elephant Butte, New Mexico, occasionally assisted by accomplices including his daughter Glenda Jean Ray and partner, Cindy Hendy.
+Ray was suspected by authorities and accused by accomplices of murdering up to 60 of his victims; however no bodies or definitive evidence have ever been uncovered linking him to any murders.

-Ray used soundproofing methods on a semi-trailer, which he called his "toy box", and equipped it with items used for sexual torture.
-He would kidnap between five and six women a year, holding each of them captive for around three to four months.
-During this period he would sexually abuse his victims, sometimes involving his dog or his wife (who participated willingly in her husband's crimes), and often torture them with surgical instruments.
-Then Ray would drug them with barbiturates in an attempt to erase their memories of what had happened before abandoning them by the side of the road.
+Ray used soundproofing methods on a semi-trailer, which he called his "Toy Box", and equipped it with items used for sexual torture.
+He would kidnap about four or five women a year, holding each of them captive for two to three months.
+During this period he would sexually abuse his victims and often torture them with surgical instruments, sometimes inviting his friends, wife, or even his male dog to rape the victim.
+After keeping them in captivity for a couple of months, Ray would drug the victim with barbiturates in an attempt to erase their memories before abandoning them by the side of a road.

-Ray was convicted of kidnapping and torture in 2001, for which he received a lengthy sentence, but he was never convicted of murder.
-He died of a heart attack about one year after his convictions in two cases (the second of which resulted in a plea deal).
+Ray was arrested in March 1999 after one of his victims escaped, and was convicted of kidnapping and torture in 2001.
+He received a lengthy sentence but was never tried for murder owing to lack of evidence.
+He died of a heart attack on May 28, 2002, shortly before a planned police interrogation.

 Biography

-During his childhood, David Parker Ray and his younger sister, Peggy, lived with their disciplinarian grandfather.
+David Parker Ray was born on November 6, 1939, in Belen, New Mexico, to father Cecil Leland Ray (August 14, 1913 – September 23, 2009), a mechanic and native of Oregon, and mother Nettie Opal Parker (November 12, 1920 – March 19, 2002), who had been born in Texas.
+During his childhood, Ray and his younger sister, Peggie Pearl Ray (March 18, 1942 – December 13, 2009), lived with his mother's disciplinarian parents, Russell and Dolly Parker, on a small ranch due to their poor financial condition.
 He was sporadically visited by his violent, alcoholic father, who would supply him with magazines depicting sadomasochistic pornography.
-At Mountainair High School, in Mountainair, New Mexico, he was bullied by his peers for his shyness around girls.
+At Mountainair High School, in Mountainair, New Mexico, he was bullied by his peers for his shyness around girls, which resulted in his abusing alcohol and other drugs.

-Ray's sexual fantasies of raping, torturing, and even murdering women developed during his teenage years.
-Around this time, his sister discovered his sadomasochistic drawings, as well as pornographic photographs of bondage acts.
-After completing high school, Ray received an honorable discharge from the United States Army, where his service included work as a general mechanic.

-Ray was divorced four times and had two children, including his accomplice, daughter Jesse Ray (born Glenda Jean Ray).